Sixtomat, Sixti, Sixon - Antique and Vintage Cameras

 Case.

 In use an index line is moved by turning a wheel until it coincides with the meter needle.
-The shutter speed / aperture pairs can then be read.
+The shutter speed and aperture pairs can then be read.
 The EV scale dates this example as being a later model.

 References & Notes: